4: Update and Remove

 </template>

-Don’t forget to remove the template also named task
+Don’t forget to remove the template named task in imports/ui/App.html.

 4.2: Toggle Checkbox